 *** Due to precautions being taken to curb the spread of COVID-19, this event will be held over Zoom on Wednesday, March 11th from 4:00-5:00pm.
 Please register HERE and you will be sent a link to join in advance of the event. ***

-As part of the Data Then and Now seminar series, Annette Markham from Aarhus University, Denmark will be presenting a lecture called “‘Never use the word data!’: Situating ‘data’ in the 1980s-1990s history of the the interpretive turn in sociology.”
-Please join us for Markham’s lecture on March 11th, 2020 from 4:00-5:00 PM in the Seminar Room of the WRF Data Science Studio.
+As part of the Data Then and Now seminar series, Jim Thatcher from University of Washington Bothell will be presenting a lecture called “‘Data, computation, and parasitic capitalism: towards a digital political ecology of the Columbia River.”
+Please join us for Thatcher’s lecture on March 11th, 2020 from 4:00-5:00 PM in the Seminar Room of the WRF Data Science Studio.

 The Data Then and Now seminar series explores the social and organizational history of data and data practices in order to better understand the current data-intensive moment through its antecedents and continuities.
 It features invited speakers from across the country and around the world.
 For more information, please visit the Data Then and Now web page.